andrewjradcliffe/MarsagliaDiscreteSamplers.jl/README.md

 Any arbitrary discrete distribution may be sampled in this manner, as its probability mass function can be represented by a vector `p`.
 However, the draw(s) will need to be converted to whatever entity is indexed.
 The categorical distribution is the trivial case, as the conversion function is the identity function.
-If we take a slightly more complicated example, using the binomial distribution, e.g. Bin(3, 0.3), the probability mass function for which is
+If we take a slightly more complicated example, using the binomial distribution, e.g. `Binomial(3, 0.3)`, the probability mass function for which is

 `p(i, n, p) = binomial(n, i) * p^i * (1-p)^(n-i)`

 This yields the probability vector

 `p = [1 * 0.7^3, 3 * 0.3 * 0.7^2, 3 * 0.3^2 * 0.7, 1 * 0.3^3]`

 The draws returned by the sampler will be ∈ {1,2,3,4}, as there are 4 "categories" of outcome defined by the pmf of Bin(3, 0.3).
 It just happens to be the case that a 1-indexed numbering scheme for categories produces this.
 In other words, the first category corresponds to 0, the second to 1, etc. The conversion function is simply `f(x) = x - 1`.

 At first glance, this may seem like a disadvantage, but it is in fact an advantage, as the sampler efficiency is not tied to any particular distribution.
-Consider a motivating example: Bin(100, 0.99), the probability mass function for which is negligible for all but a small subset of its support.
+Consider a motivating example: `Binomial(100, 0.99)`, the probability mass function for which is negligible for all but a small subset of its support.
 One can sample from said distribution by providing the pmf evaluated on the subset of the support with non-negligible mass.
-Being generous, let us use the range 80:100, such that `p ∈ ℝ²¹` which will return `x ∈ 1:21`.
+Being generous, let us use the range `80:100`, such that `p ∈ ℝ²¹` which will return `x ∈ 1:21`.
 The conversion function is then `f(x) = x + 79`.
-More generally, if the support of the Binomial is restricted to `l:u` using lower bound, `l ≥ 0`, and upper bound, `u ≤ n`, this produces a `p ∈ ℝᵘ⁻ˡ⁺¹`, returns `x ∈ 1:(u-l+1)` and the conversion function to the true support is `f(x) = x + l - 1`.
+More generally, if the support of the binomial is restricted to `l:u` using lower bound, `l ≥ 0`, and upper bound, `u ≤ n`, this produces a `p ∈ ℝᵘ⁻ˡ⁺¹`, returns `x ∈ 1:(u-l+1)` and the conversion function to the true support is `f(x) = x + l - 1`.
 One could view this as the composition of functions, `h = f ∘ g`, `f(x) = x - 1` (unrestricted support), `g(x) = x + l` (adjustment for restricted support).
 This applies to the Poisson, negative binomial, geometric, hypergeometric, etc. distributions.

 Let us consider another example, applicable to any probability mass function which admits a sparse representation.
 The categorical distribution is selected for simplicity, but the approach is the same for any arbitrary pmf.